 If you suffer from lower back pain from muscle tightness, or your symptoms worsen past muscle pain, it's a good idea to work with a physical therapist and increase soft tissue treatments to keep your back health.

 A few things could happen if muscle tightness isn't relieved.
 If a muscle is too tight, it can limit your range of motion and can make you more prone to injuries.
 Over time, too much tension in your muscles can lead to more serious issues such as chronic pain.

 Yes, anxiety can cause muscle tightness, and it may be one of the reasons why you're feeling so tense.
-Muscle tension is caused by the fight-or-flight response.
+Muscle tension is caused by the fight-or-flight response in the nervous system.
 When you're anxious, your body automatically prepares itself to face danger by releasing stress hormones into your bloodstream.

-Massage therapy is not only good for relaxing tight muscles, but it can also be good for your health and happiness.
+Massage therapy is not only good for relaxing tight muscles, but it can also be good for your health and happiness due to how it calms the nervous system.
 Massages have many health benefits that go well beyond relaxation.
-Massages can help boost your immune system, reduce stress, alleviate pain, and improve your overall health and wellbeing.
+Massages can help boost your immune system, reduce stress, alleviate pain, increase blood flow, and improve your overall health and wellbeing.

-Following some basic principles outlined in this article will help you avoid muscle soreness and recover faster.
+Following some basic principles outlined in this article will help you avoid muscle stiffness and recover faster.